 Sammy Sosa is still on the ballot.
 This is his 5th time on the ballot.
 Last year he received 7.0% of the vote (you need to get 5% to stay on the ballot).

 You know the Sammy Sosa story.
-Early in his career, he wasn’t a great player.
-He chased too many pitchers, didn’t take walks (think Kevin Pillar without the great glove).
-Then suddenly, he started hitting home runs by the dozen.
+Early in his career, he wasn't a great player, he chased too many pitchers, didn't take walks.
+Then suddenly he started hitting home runs by the dozen.
 He and Mark McGwire had a great battle to be the one to beat out Roger Maris for the home run record.
-They received credit for saving the MLB after two strike/lockout-shortened seasons.
+They were credited with saving the MLB after 2 strike/lockout shortened seasons.

-I do not believe players shouldn’t be allowed in the Hall if they used, but, in Sosa’s case, I don’t think he would have come anywhere near Hall of Fame numbers without the drugs.
-Once, they caught him with a corked bat (if you are going to cheat, you might as well cheat in all ways).
-I’ve always wondered about the corked bat thing.
-Would it help you further hit the ball?
+I'm not one that believes players shouldn't be allowed in the Hall if they used, but, in Sosa's case, I don't think he would have come anywhere near Hall of Fame numbers without the drugs.
+He was also caught with a corked bat (if you are going to cheat, you might as well cheat in all ways).

-Usually, I would say that the guy eighth all-time in home runs should be in the Hall, but in this case, there are so many other deserving players on the ballot, I can’t get behind Sosa.
-My dividing line is, would they have been a great player without the PEDs.
-Bonds was a great player before using.
-Sosa was a 4th outfielder/platoon type before he started using.
+Normally I would say that the guy 8th all-time in home runs should be in the Hall, but in this case, there are so many other deserving players on the ballot, I can't get behind Sosa.

 You can see Sammy's stats here.